 The fair value of the interest rate swaps at the end of reporting period was determined by discounting the future cash flows using the interest rate yield curves at the end of reporting period and the credit risk inherent in the contract.
 The fair value of the CCSs at the end of the reporting period was determined by discounting the future cash flows that are estimated based on forward exchange rates and contract forward rates, discounted at a rate that reflects the credit risk of the counterparties.
-The Group uses its judgment to make assumptions that are primarily based on market conditions for the estimation of the counterparty risk and the Group's own risk that are considered for the calculation of the fair value of the interest rate and cross currency swaps.
+The Group uses its judgment to make assumptions that are primarily based on market conditions for the estimation of the counterparty risk and the Group's own risk that are considered for the calculation of the fair value of the interest rate and CCSs.
 The interest rate swaps, the forward foreign exchange contracts and the CCSs meet Level 2 classification, according to the fair value hierarchy as defined by IFRS 13 Fair Value Measurement.
 There were no financial instruments in Levels 1 or 3 and no transfers between Levels 1, 2 or 3 during the periods presented.
-The definitions of the levels, provided by IFRS 13 are based on the degree to which the fair value is observable:
+The definitions of the levels provided by IFRS 13 are based on the degree to which the fair value is observable:

-- Level 1 fair value measurements are those derived from quoted prices in active markets for identical assets or liabilities; - Level 2 fair value measurements are those derived from inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices); and
+- Level 1 fair value measurements are those derived from quoted prices in active markets for identical assets or liabilities; - Level 2 fair value measurements are those derived from inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices); and - Level 3 fair value measurements are those derived from valuation techniques that include inputs for the asset or liability that are not based on observable market data (unobservable inputs).

-GasLog Ltd. and its Subsidiaries Notes to the consolidated financial statements (Continued) For the years ended December 31, 2015, 2016 and 2017 (All amounts expressed in thousands of U.S. Dollars, except share and per share data)
+(All amounts expressed in thousands of U.S. Dollars, except share and per share data)